elit8888/elit8888.github.io/_posts/2024-03-31-bash-cheat-sheet.md

 tags: [bash]
 ---

-Some bash utils that I am easy to forget.
+Some bash utils that I almost always to forget.

 ```
 Ctrl-o - used when browsing history command (Ctrl-r), it will execute the command, and fetch the next one from the history.